-Please read the basic information we have provided while recognizing that the majority of support the Prehealth Advising Office provides students is through face-to-face advising appointments and our Canvas Pre-medical Advising pages.
-To gain access to the Canvas pages follow the link to the left 'Prehealth Canvas Advising' and select medical from the drop-down.
+Please read the basic information we have provided while recognizing that the majority of support the Prehealth Advising Office provides students is through face-to-face advising appointments and our Canvas Pre-Medical Advising pages.
 As always, we would encourage you to make an appointment with us to discuss any questions you may have.

 A common misconception students have is that medical schools focus only on your GPA and MCAT score.
 While those metrics are certainly an important part of your application, they are not enough on their own to get you into medical school.
 Your extracurricular preparation is a vitally important aspect of your application.
 To help you best prepare, we have broken down extracurricular activities into the five areas listed below.

 Do you know how much paperwork is involved in the daily life of a physician?
 Can you handle the sights/sounds/smells associated with practicing medicine?
 Do you know what kind of problems medical professionals face?
 Shadowing provides you with important and realistic exposure to the medical profession and can help you answer some of the important questions listed above.
-Most schools recommend that students shadow and many require it
+Most schools recommend that students shadow and many require it.

 Many students ask, “How do I get started with shadowing?”
 Start with people you know.
-Do you have any family members or friends that are doctors?
+Do you have any family members or friends who are doctors?
 Use your connections.
 If you do not know any physicians, do not worry!
 Many students call medical offices directly to find shadowing opportunities, and generally physicians are happy to support the up-and-coming healthcare workforce by allowing students to shadow them.

 In order to be adequately prepared for medical school, you will need some experience interacting with patients during the years leading up to your application.
 You can obtain patient exposure many different ways (CNA, EMT, Hospice, medical assisting, etc.), and your exposure can be paid or volunteer experience.
 We highly encourage you to explore diverse settings of medicine.